Vehicle audio

-Vehicle audio is equipment installed in a car or other vehicle to provide in-car entertainment and information for the vehicle occupants.
-Until the 1950s it consisted of a simple AM radio.
-Additions since then have included FM radio (1952), 8-track tape players, cassette players, record players, CD players (1984), DVD players, Blu-ray players, navigation systems, Bluetooth telephone integration, and smartphone controllers like CarPlay and Android Auto.
-Once controlled from the dashboard with a few buttons, they can now be controlled by steering wheel controls and voice commands.
+Vehicle audio is equipment installed in a car or other vehicle to provide in-car entertainment and information for the occupants.
+Such systems are popularly known as car stereos.
+Until the 1950s, it consisted of a simple AM radio.
+Additions since then have included FM radio (1952), 8-track tape players, Cassette decks, record players, CD players, DVD players, Blu-ray players, navigation systems, Bluetooth telephone integration and audio streaming, and smartphone controllers like CarPlay and Android Auto.
+Once controlled only from the dashboard with a few buttons, today they can be controlled by steering wheel controls and voice commands.

-Initially implemented for listening to music and radio, vehicle audio is now part of car telematics, telecommunication, in-vehicle security, handsfree calling, navigation, and remote diagnostics systems.
-The same loudspeakers may also be used to minimize road and engine noise with active noise control, or they may be used to augment engine sounds, for instance making a smaller engine sound bigger.
+Initially implemented for listening to music and radio, vehicle audio is now part of car telematics, telecommunications, in-vehicle security, handsfree calling, navigation, and remote diagnostics systems.
+The same loudspeakers may also be used to minimize road and engine noise with active noise control, or they may be used to augment engine sounds, for example, making a small engine sound bigger.
+Vehicle audio systems have begun to move to digital platforms utilizing bus networks and optical cables for signal transfer rather than traditional analog cables.